Fragmented Illusions Part 2

-I qualified as an architect from University College, Dublin, and worked for many years as an architect both in Ireland and abroad.
-I returned to college as a mature student and obtained a degree in Fine Art from the Crawford College of Art.
+I qualified as an architect from University College Dublin, and worked for many years s an architect both in Ireland and abroad.
+I returned to college as a mature student and obtained an Honours Degree in Fine Art from the Crawford College of Art.

 I am looking at nature – at landscape – using geometry and structure to convey my ideas.
-There is a tension in using geometric elements to portray the freedom of nature, - but in a strange way nature and landscape become more real.
-This conflict is resolved in the paintings and a vision of harmony and peace results.
+There is a tension in using geometric elements to portray the freedom of nature.

 "In times of trouble we need even more art, and not less.
-It is not an extra, it is not superfluous, something marginal; it is something fundamental"
+It is not an extra, it is not superfluous, something marginal; it is something fundamental", Etel Adnan.

-I have been greatly influenced by the Avant-Garde of the early 20th Century in Russia, by Cubism, by Cezanne and Ben Nicolson among others, by the Bauhaus and the tradition of Modernism, but tempered by the new reality of Post Modernism and pluralism, by the idea of Fractals and the emergence of thought on non-linear space.
+I have been greatly influenced by the Avant Garde of the early 20th century.
+By cubism, by Cezanne and Ben Nicolson among others, by the Bauhaus and the tradition of Modernism, but tempered by the new reality of Post Modernism and pluralism, by the idea of Fractals and the emergence of thought on non-linear space.
 Both the philosophy and art of the Far East has impacted on my work and ideas.
-The idea of a balance between emotion and rationality is something I strive to achieve.
+The balance between emotion and rationality is something I strive to achieve.

 Architecture has been a dominant influence on the work, I am interested in the manipulation of space and structure.
 I am interested in the creation of both depth and pattern, thus creating a tension on the flat surface of the canvas.